tensorflow/tensorflow/g3doc/LangRef.md

 MLIR supports defining named aliases for types.
 A type alias is an identifier that can be used in the place of the type that it defines.
 These aliases *must* be defined before their uses.
+Alias names may not contain a '.', since those names are reserved for [dialect-specific types](#dialect-specific-types).

 Example: